CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 ![An overhead shot of three business people at a rectangular table covered with papers](https://github.com/usds/ditap-curriculum-update/blob/ed7baf42f63b389dfef9792fcbab9b9a494ec387/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Module-5-Media/business%20people%20at%20table%20with%20papers.png?raw=true)

 **3\.
-Listen Deeply**
+Listen deeply**

 Think back to Churchill’s quote.
 Truly and actively listening is a courageous act and one that will buy you goodwill with the other person and help you get to the bottom of the issue.
 Listen for what the problem is, and for what the other person thinks the problem is.
-If you don’t understand what the problem is, acknowledge that and ask, and make sure neither of you are making assumptions.
+If you don’t understand what the problem is, acknowledge it, ask for clarification, and make sure neither of you are making assumptions.
 Show an interest in the person’s feelings that you’re talking to, and look for overlap in your points of view.
 Problems are complicated.
 Avoid oversimplification by respecting the problem you’re trying to resolve and the person you’re talking to.

 ![A man and a woman in business attire are seated at a table in an office setting.
 The man on the left is holding up a paper and gesturing with his right hand as he speaks to the woman.
 The woman on the right is looking at the papers on the table and appears to be speaking or explaining something](https://github.com/usds/ditap-curriculum-update/blob/ed7baf42f63b389dfef9792fcbab9b9a494ec387/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Module-5-Media/man%20woman%20at%20table.png?raw=true)

 **4\.
-Deliver Difficult News Directly but Considerately**
+Deliver difficult news directly but considerately**

-If you have to deliver bad news, be compassionate and considerate but do so in a courageous, honest, and fair way, just as you would want to receive the information if the situation was reversed.
+If you have to deliver bad news, be compassionate and considerate, but do so in a courageous, honest, and fair way, just as you would want to receive the information if the situation were reversed.
 Don’t emote or overly emphasize how hard it is to make a difficult delivery (e.g., avoid going on and on with statements like, “This isn’t something I like to do; this is hard news to deliver…”).
 It takes practice, but you want to be clear, direct, and unemotional.
 Keep the pace of the conversation slow, which helps to find the right words and reduce any tensions.
 If the conversation puts the other person in a difficult spot, where you’re taking something away from them, think of what you might be able to give back.
 For example, if you have to turn down your boss for a work assignment, think of a viable alternative solution that might help them as an option.

 For more information on these techniques, review this [Harvard Business Review](https://hbr.org/2015/01/how-to-handle-difficult-conversations-at-work) article.

-## What Makes the Conversations Difficult?
+## What makes the conversations difficult?

 In most cases, the conversation will be difficult because the parties involved are not in agreement about the subject matter.
 One of the best tools you can have to deal with disagreement is empathy.
 Here is a framework for analyzing the drivers for the difficult conversation:

-### Making Assumptions
+### Making assumptions

 * You can’t know what the other person’s intentions are.
 They also don’t know what your intentions are.
 * Don’t assume the other person has bad intentions.